AstroVPK/kali/README.md

 6. Ubuntu 16.04 LTS Xenial Xerus

+7. CentOS Linux 7 on an Intel Knights Landing (KNL) CPU

 If you are working on Mac OSX, please be sure to install the latest XCode.
 You will need to have Anaconda Python (free), the Intel C++ Compiler XE (free for students) or the GNU C++ Compiler (free), Intel MKL (free), NLOpt (free), `cython` (free), `future` (free), `fitsio` (free), `py.test` (free), `gatspy`